 As you begin creating content for your social media channels, it’s important to choose the channels you focus on – and to choose the tone of your content carefully.
 This starts by understanding the audience you’re communicating with.
 Probe all the available information you have about your existing customer base, including location, age, language, income, and buying habits.
 You’ve already audited your social media presence, but this is the time to dig deeper.
 Many social media platforms make it very easy to learn a lot about people already following and engaging with your brand.
 Once you have an idea of your audience through social media analytics and your own internal data, take all of that information to craft personas of current and prospective customers.
 These can be layered, specific images of people who represent a segment of your audience, and are an important tool in finding your brand voice and determining which channels deserve more attention.

 Knowing more about your audience will also help you determine the right type and mix of content for your campaign.
 As your campaign progresses, you can use the metrics you’ve already chosen to determine what type of imagery and content will resonate with your audience and continue to focus on what’s working.
 Once you have your plan, stick to it.
-Studies have shown that brands present themselves with consistency are three to four times more likely to achieve brand visibility, and even boost revenue by as much as 23 percent.
+Studies have shown that brands that present themselves with consistency are three to four times more likely to achieve brand visibility, and even boost revenue by as much as 23 percent.